Fall Protection Techniques For Middle South Systems Roofs

 Use Specialized Anchor Systems for Standing Seam Roofs

 Drilling into standing seam panels voids the warranty and invites leaks.
-Select non-penetrating anchors, such as the SSRA1 or the Ridge Pro to provide 5,000-pound anchor points without compromising the roof's watertight seal.
+Select non-penetrating anchors, such as SSRA1 or Ridge Pro, to provide 5,000-pound anchor points without compromising the roof's watertight seal.

 Consult Experts for Curved Metal Panels

-Curved roofs are stunning but can be tricky when determining how to setup fall protection anchors.
+Curved roofs are stunning, but can be tricky to set up fall protection anchors.
 Standard anchors may fail due to their unique shape; therefore, we recommend consulting with fall protection specialists.
-They will select equipment that is compatible with that particular jobsite, ensuring workers' safety without compromising the panel's design.
+They will select equipment compatible with the job site, ensuring workers' safety without compromising the panel's design.

 Encourage the Use of Trauma Straps

-A fall is bad enough, but hanging in a harness can quickly cut off circulation.
+A fall is bad enough, but hanging in a harness can quickly cut off blood flow.
 Trauma straps allow workers to stand in their harness, easing pressure while awaiting rescue.
 Affordable and lightweight, they are essential for every kit to prevent a bad day from getting worse.

 Howie Scarboro, C.E.O. and co-founder of Fall Protection Distributors, L.L.C., recognized the need for continued improvements in roofing safety during the 2010 MetalCon show in Las Vegas.
 He joined forces with SnoBlox-Snojax, a leader in snow retention and seam clamping technology for metal roofs, to create the SSRA1 prototype.
 Tested by Gravitec for OSHA/ANSI certifications, the SSRA1 proved to be the industry's lightest, most robust, and most universal-fit anchor point for standing seam roofs.
 Fall Protection Distributors, L.L.C. was born in 2015, shaping the future of fall protection and instilling confidence in the industry.